hazelcast/hazelcast-reference-manual/src/WAN/DefiningWANReplication.md

 - `name`: Name for your WAN replication configuration.
 - `snapshot-enabled`: Only valid when used with `WanBatchReplication`.
 When set to `true`, only the latest events (based on key) are selected and sent in a batch.
 - `target-cluster`: Configures target cluster's group name and password.
-- `replication-impl`: Name of the class implementation for the Enterprise WAN replication.
+- `replication-impl`: Name of the class implementation for the WAN replication.
-- `end-points`: IP addresses of the cluster members for which the Enterprise WAN replication is implemented.
+- `end-points`: IP addresses of the cluster members for which the WAN replication is implemented.

 And the following is the equivalent programmatic configuration snippet: